linspector/linspector/README.md

 # Linspector System Monitoring

-#### Linspector is not some program expecting computers to obviously run...
+*Linspector is not some program expecting computers to obviously run...*

+## *IMPORTANT:*

+**Linspector is currently not process safe because of the GIL!
+I am refactoring a lot of stuff at the moment.
+When running the scheduler in thread-mode everything is fine but I really wann to make it possible to use the process-mode of APScheduler...**

 ## About